 What Is WaterSense?

 The City of Concord has been a promotional partner of the Environmental Protection Agency’s (EPA) WaterSense Program since March 2014.
-Our partnership goal is to help consumers save water, minimize energy consumption, and reduce costs on their utility bills.
+Our partnership goal is to help consumers save water for future generations, reduce energy consumption, and reduce costs on their utility bills.
 WaterSense pursues to protect our water supply by offering everyone solutions on how to use less water with water-efficient products, homes, and services.

 Inspect your sprinkler system to see if there are any broken, missing, or clogged sprinkler heads.
 Did you know that one broken sprinkler head can waste up to 25,000 gallons of water in just six months?